Introduction

 - Implementation and Migration Plan

-Outputs – Implementation and Migration Plan
+- Establish sequencing of the Implementation and Migration Plan.

 - Finalized Architecture Definition Document